lukeolsen06/GeneVisualizations/dv-site/tests/README.md

    - Large gene sets may take longer than expected
    - Check for valid FDR and p-value statistics
    - Verify pathway category diversity

+5. **Functional Annotation Issues**

+   - Some gene names may not have functional annotations available
+   - Large gene sets may return many annotations (1000+)
+   - Check for valid annotation structure and required fields
+   - Verify annotation category diversity

 ### Debug Mode